Cub Scout | Scouts

 Veteran year pins are awarded every 5 years (5, 10, 15, 20...).
 Note that pins up to 20 years are

-awarded by Council, 25 years and up are from National.
-Submit this
+awarded by Council, 25 years and up have to be obtained from BSA

 (fillable PDF from National website) to the Council office for all